ethereum/devp2p/caps/pip.md

 to send messages of the types described below to the server.

-Each message type also specifies its corresponding response message (referred to as *outputs* on the [Parity PIP page].
+Each message type also specifies its corresponding response message (referred to as *outputs*).
 Response messages are sent as a [Response Batch] by the server when requests have executed.

 PIP tries to further optimise client-server round trips by allowing the individual requests in the batch to include references to what their responses would contain if